DrOkoh001/DrOkoh001.github.io/_posts/2025-05-26-Day-2-D-H-S-I-Project-Management.md

-# Day 1: Project Management
+# Day 1 of Project Management Course #

 Initially, I wasn't sure that this project management course was a good fit for me.
 I thought I needed to have some kind of digital project that was all worked out to be able to talk through.
 Thankfully, that isn't the case.
 In fact, I was a lot further along in thinking through my new project than I thought I was.
 We did some important exercises to help define the project, figure out its scope, and determine who I might need and what skills I may need to develop to carry out this project.